-Able to not only repair your skin through the inclusion of Vitamin E, but the aloe also provides instant comfort should any sort of irritation occur when shaving.
+Able to not only repair your skin through the inclusion of Vitamin E, but the aloe also provides instant comfort should any irritation occur when shaving.

-Shave clubs offer a great way to get an acceptable shave with regular razor rotation.
+Shave clubs offer a great way to get a good shave with regular razor rotation.

-When doing a quick bit of math, you will often find that they are more expensive than if you were to just simply buy a set of cartridge razor blades in bulk.
+When doing a quick bit of math, you will often find that they are more expensive than if you were to buy a set of cartridge razor blades in bulk.

-In addition, some of the major shave clubs such as Dollar Shave Club actually use Dorco razors and try and sell you on additional products such as shave cream, aftershave, etc.
+In addition, some major shave clubs, such as Dollar Shave Club, use Dorco razors and try to sell you additional products such as shave cream, aftershave, etc.